daniel-souza01/worldtrip/README.md

 <img alt="print home worldtrip" src="https://github.com/daniel-souza01/assets/blob/2aa51a08cd2f36450b259b38a3043f57e3010197/imgs_repos/screenshot-worldtrip.png" />

-Hotcoffee :coffee: is a fully usable minimalist blog with many features.
-This web application was made with many modern tools and concepts like `SSR`, `SSG`, and `JAMStack`.
+worldtript :airplane: is a web application that allows the user to see the most famous cities and characteristics of each continent so that they can better decide the place of destination for their trip.

 <p align="right">(<a href="#top">back to top</a>)</p>